Personalities

 Randy Thurman-DJ 8 PM to 1 AM airshift in 1974.

-Mark Travis
+Mark

 Mark Travis today

-(courtesy of wxlnradio.com)
+(courtesy of wxlnradio.com

 Richard Upton-Disc jockey with one of the smoothest deliveries, Richard worked for WIEL in the 70's before leaving to become program director and morning personality for WQXE.
 Enjoyed successful run as B.J.
 Koltee at WAKY in Louisville, after which time he returned to WIEL for a time in the 80's as morning guy and PD before moving on to WMMG in Brandenburg.
 Rich was working as radio personality at Lebanon's WFKN at the time of his death in 2005.
 Below appears an article on Rich's passing written by Editor Gerald Lush of the Hardin County Independent.